AIRicky/Energy-Hub-Market-Operation/README.md

-# EH-PAB
+# Market Participation of the Energy Hub with Pay-as-Bid Mechanisms

-Related to the paper: Rui Li, Wei Wei, Shengwei Mei, Qinran Hu, Qiuwei Wu.
+This repository is related to our research on the market participation of the energy hub in integrated energy markets, and more details can be found in the paper, Rui Li, Wei Wei, Shengwei Mei, Qinran Hu, Qiuwei Wu.
 [Participation of an Energy Hub in Electricity and Heat Distribution Markets: An MPEC Approach](https://ieeexplore.ieee.org/document/8354834/).
-IEEE Transactions on Smart Grid.
+IEEE Transactions on Smart Grid, vol. 10, no. 4, pp. 3641-3653, July 2019. doi: 10.1109/TSG.2018.2833279

-**MainPABV11.m** is the main function, and the external input data are listed in:
+**MainPAB.m** is the main function, and associated sources such as *data*, *constraints*, *variables*, and *functions* are refactored in the corresponding folders.

-*Heat load in HeatLoaddata.xlsx

-*LMP price data in LMP_base.mat

 More details are avaiable here https://github.com/AIRicky/Energy-Hub-Market-Operation/wiki

-*I am re-organizing the code, and shall release a new version with better interfaces.*